ThibaultPointurier/ally-microsoft/README.md

 ## Scopes

-You can pass an array of scopes in your configuration, for example `['openid', 'profile', 'email']`.
-You have a full list of scopes in the [Microsoft Scopes Reference](https://learn.microsoft.com/fr-fr/entra/identity-platform/scopes-oidc)
+You can pass an array of scopes in your configuration, such as `['openid', 'profile', 'email']`.
+You can find a full list of scopes in the [Microsoft Scopes Reference](https://learn.microsoft.com/fr-fr/entra/identity-platform/scopes-oidc)

 ## How it works

-You can learn more about [AdonisJS Ally](https://docs.adonisjs.com/guides/social-auth) in the documentation.
-And learn about the implementation in the [ally-starter-kit](https://github.com/adonisjs-community/ally-starter-kit) repository.
+Learn more about [AdonisJS Ally](https://docs.adonisjs.com/guides/social-auth)  in the documentation.
+You can also learn about the implementation in the [ally-starter-kit](https://github.com/adonisjs-community/ally-starter-kit) repository.

 ## License